Relativity free of coordinates: Basic effects of the relativity theory

 is actually independent of F in accordance with the previous analysis.

-Eq.~\eqref{three meetings} allows one to define a one-parametric family of frames \(\mathrm{G}[\alpha]\) where \(g\) is at rest while the bodies \(a\) and \(b\) move along the common straight line in opposite directions.
-Hereinafter this line is referred to as a boost line of a frame \(\mathrm{G}[\alpha]\) for a given \(\alpha\), and the whole family \(\mathrm{G}[\alpha]\) is referred to as a helicoboost class of frames, specified by its two members A and B.
+Eq.~\eqref{three meetings} allows one to define a one-parametric family of spaces \(\mathrm{G}[\alpha]\) where \(g\) is at rest while the bodies \(a\) and \(b\) move along the common straight line in opposite directions.
+Hereinafter this line is referred to as a boost line of a space \(\mathrm{G}[\alpha]\) for a given \(\alpha\), and the whole family \(\mathrm{G}[\alpha]\) is referred to as a helicoboost class of spaces, specified by its two members A and B.

-If one considers two different values \(\alpha=\alpha_1\) and \(\alpha=\alpha_2\) along with two corresponding bodies \(g_1\) and \(g_2\) and applies Eq.~\eqref{three meetings} to the motion of the body \(g_2\) in the frame \(\mathrm{G}[\alpha_1]\), one can find that \(g_2\) moves just along the boost line of \(\mathrm{G}[\alpha_1]\).
-Since \(\mathrm{G}[\alpha_1]\) is an arbitrary member of the helicoboost class and \(g_2\) can represent an arbitrary point body (or even a light signal) that moves along the boost line in \(\mathrm{G}[\alpha_1]\), the boost lines in different frames of one helicoboost class prove equivalent in a sense: Any point bodies that stay (moving or resting) on the boost line in one frame of a given helicoboost class remain (moving or resting) on the boost line in another frame of the same helicoboost class.
+If one considers two different values \(\alpha=\alpha_1\) and \(\alpha=\alpha_2\) along with two corresponding bodies \(g_1\) and \(g_2\) and applies Eq.~\eqref{three meetings} to the motion of the body \(g_2\) in the space \(\mathrm{G}[\alpha_1]\), one can find that \(g_2\) moves just along the boost line of \(\mathrm{G}[\alpha_1]\).
+Since \(\mathrm{G}[\alpha_1]\) is an arbitrary member of the helicoboost class and \(g_2\) can represent an arbitrary point body (or even a light signal) that moves along the boost line in \(\mathrm{G}[\alpha_1]\), the boost lines in different spaces of one helicoboost class prove equivalent in a sense: Any point bodies that stay (moving or resting) on the boost line in one space of a given helicoboost class remain (moving or resting) on the boost line in another space of the same helicoboost class.

-If, in addition to the bodies \(a\) and \(b\), one chooses more representatives of the frames A and B, one gets more parallel boost lines.
+If, in addition to the bodies \(a\) and \(b\), one chooses more representatives of the spaces A and B, one gets more parallel boost lines.
 To avoid specifying particular boost lines in a reasoning, one can invoke the direction of \(\mathbf{v}^{(\mathrm{G})}_{\mathrm{B}}\) or \(-\mathbf{v}^{(\mathrm{G})}_{\mathrm{A}}\), which represents a bundle of parallel boost lines in each member G of the helicoboost class.
 Hereinafter this direction is referred to as a boost direction.